Operators in C

 FAQs

-1. What are Operators in C?
-Operators in C are symbols or keywords used to perform various operations on data, such as arithmetic calculations, comparisons, logical decisions, bitwise manipulations, and more.
+Operators in C are symbols that perform operations on data, such as arithmetic calculations, comparisons, logical evaluation, assignment, and bit manipulation.